-List of Investment Opportunities in Nigeria
+List of the Best Investment Opportunities in Nigeria

 1. Bank Investments

-It is almost impossible to discuss investment opportunities in Nigeria without making reference to bank wavings.
+It is almost impossible to discuss investment opportunities in Nigeria without referring to bank wavings.
 Potentially, each bank has a savings or investment platform open to her customers to encourage reliability.
 If you are looking to grow wealth, you might consider bank investments.
 Some of these banks offer between 10 and 15% annual interest.